Hear the stories of Presbyterians who were drawn to come home to the Catholic Church.

 Led by the Good Shepherd to the Catholic Church

 I was raised in a small-town, Southern Baptist church in Virginia, where I, along with my sister and my two brothers, attended Sunday school and, with our parents, church nearly every Sunday that I can remember.
 In my early teen years, I responded to a preacher’s invitation to accept Christ as my Lord and Savior and was baptized.
-The experience of the waters of Baptism seemed to be one of rebirth.
 I felt as though my sins were washed away and there was a new beginning and opportunity for me ahead.

 A Protestant Historian Discovers the Catholic Church

 I grew up an Evangelical Protestant in Birmingham, Alabama.
-My parents were loving and devoted, sincere in their faith, and deeply involved in our church.
-They instilled in me a respect for the Bible as the Word of God, and a desire for a living faith in Christ.
-Missionaries frequented our home and brought their enthusiasm for their work.
-Bookshelves in our house were filled with theology and apologetics.
+My parents were loving and devoted and instilled in me a respect for the Bible as the Word of God, and a desire for a living faith in Christ.
 From an early age, I absorbed the notion that the highest possible calling was to teach the Christian faith.
 I suppose it is no surprise that I became a Church historian, but becoming a Catholic was the last thing I expected.

-In particular, as a Protestant, I had always had vague notions that the earliest Christians were essentially the same as Protestants today in theology and style of worship.
-The Re-“formation” was, I thought, all about re-“forming” Christianity so that it got back to the original Christianity bequeathed to us by Christ, removing from it all the superstitious and silly doctrines and practice imposed upon it in the Middle Ages by the Catholic Church.
+As a Protestant, I had always had vague notions that the earliest Christians were essentially the same as Protestants today in theology and style of worship.
+The Re-“formation” was all about removing from it all the superstitious and silly doctrines and practice imposed upon it in the Middle Ages by the Catholic Church.
 I soon found that these vague notions I held about the early Church could not have been more erroneous.

 RECOMMENDED BOOKS & OTHER RESOURCES FOR PRESBYTERIANS